Wild-Drives/wild-drives-website/blog/season-one-review.md

 <div class="wrapper">

-## What did success for Wild Drives Season One look like?
+{% blogSection "What did success for Wild Drives Season One look like?" %}

 Wild Drives was always intended to be a long term project.
 We're still in early adoption territory for electric camper vans.

 The long term aims and objectives of Wild Drives is to push the camping and caravan industry down a more sustainable path.
 In camper vans we enjoy so much of the nature around us, and we should be preserving this beauty for future generations to enjoy.

+{% endblogSection %}

-## The mission for Season One
+{% blogSection "The mission for Season One" %}

 It's probably worth mentioning at this point that my background is in digital design, service design, and user experience design.
 I've owned, worked, and lived in a camper van before but I have no experience designing, constructing, and hiring one out.
 And I've never owned an electric vehicle.